-Recap #90: The Forbidden Game #1: The Hunter by LJ Smith by Donna
+Recap #90: The Forbidden Game #1: The Hunter by LJ Smith

 LJ Smith was never part of my reading repertoire when I was younger.
 In fact I never even read The Vampire Diaries until earlier this year and it was only the very first book (the original, not the re-releases).
 That kind of drama never interested me and still doesn’t.
 I’ve always known who she was thanks mostly to my fellow Lost Boys mailing listers who talked about her work a lot.
 But hers were never books I picked up.

 I stumbled upon The Forbidden Game series completely by accident and I kind of love her style of writing here.
 Slightly lyrical, much descriptive, and writes pretty relatable, realistic characters (mostly).
 For the most part, this is what I know of LJ Smith despite her grander library of works.
 I do have other books of hers on my shelves, including some non-sequential Night World books (all originals, not the re-releases, I avoid those regardless of author, if I’m going to read 90s teen cheese it’s going to be in its original glory).
 But the impression I do have of her writing, even factoring in book one of The Vampire Diaries, is pretty good.

 [Wing: I never read her as a teen, either, though a friend sent me the entire Night World series when I was in my early twenties, and I loved them.
 I’ve since read other things, including The Vampire Diaries back when I recapped season one for a website, but Night World remains my favourite of her works.